2025/6

 • 09 or 10/05/2026: Play Off Final

-Geography Once again, the National Leagaue wll have a strong southern basis.
-For City, there are 11 (including Southend) southern based opponents in an area broadly defined as the M25 and westwards, 3 opponents are midlands based and 9 (excuding Oldham) are northern based.
+Geography Once again, the National Leagaue will have a strong southern basis.
+For City, there are 11 (including Southend) southern based opponents in an area broadly defined as the M25 and westwards, 3 opponents are midlands based and 9 (excluding Oldham) are northern based.
 For City, Truro is only new club and new ground.
 That game involves a journey of 306 miles as the crow flies or 399 miles by road, City's longest ever journey for a competitive fixture.
 For Truro, their longest is to Gateshesad (451 miles) with other long trips to Hartlepool and Carlisle.
 Even their "local derby" at Yeovil involves a 280 mile round trip.
 League newcomers are Carlisle, Morecambe, Brackley Town, Scunthorpe United, Truro City and Boreham Wood whilst the league loses Maidstone, Dagenham & Redbridge, AFC Fylde and Ebbsfleet through relegation and Barnet and Oldham / Southend through promotion.

 City are set to travel about 7,838 miles in the 2025/6 National League campaign, up from last season, but less than the 7,908 miles during the 2022/3 campaign.